weblate/plugin-CustomTranslations/README.md

 This plugin does currently not let you change any already translated text in Matomo itself.
 You may be interested in the [Customise Translations](https://plugins.matomo.org/CustomiseTranslations) plugin if you want to alter any translation.

+Once you have installed and activated the plugin, go to "Administration => System => Custom Translations" to customise translations.